Alen-QK/VanManga/README.md

 Currently 2 main contributors are working for this project.
 <a href="https://github.com/Alen-QK/python-vanmanga-crawler/graphs/contributors">
-Tom "Van" Wang & Alen "Alen" Qi
+Tom "Van" Wang & Kun "Alen" Qi
 </a>

 We will welcome any contribution for this project!